Voljega/ExoDOSConverter/README.md

 chmod u+x ExoDOSConverter.sh  # give execution perms (already done in git-cloned version)
 ```
 - If you didn't install the collection beforehand on Windows or with wine by executing `setup.bat`, you'll need to do that or  alternatively:
->Unzip `XODOSMetadata.zip` to the home dir of the collection, this should create a `Images` folder
+>Unzip `.Content/XODOSMetadata.zip` to the home dir of the collection, this should create `Images` and `xml` folder

->Unzip `!DOSmetadata.zip` to the home dir of the collection, this should create a `eXoDOS/Games/!dos folder`
+>Unzip `.Content/!DOSmetadata.zip` to the home dir of the collection, this should create a `eXoDOS/Games/!dos folder`

 - launch with `./ExoDOSConverter.sh` or `./ExoDOSConverter`